postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

     url: "https://learning.postman.com/docs/postman/scripts/intro_to_scripts"
 ---

 The JavaScript Run in Postman API is accessible through the dynamic Run in Postman button.
-The API is a collection of JavaScript methods that you can leverage to alter your button's behavior and affect environments included in your button.
-Write your functions in the button's script in your website's source code to do any of the following:
+The API is a collection of JavaScript methods that you can leverage to alter your button's behavior and affect [environments](/docs/postman/collection-runs/using-environments-in-collection-runs/) included in your button.

-* Create a new environment
-* Modify an existing environment
-* Replace an environment

-> Learn more about more about [environments and variables](/docs/postman/collection-runs/using-environments-in-collection-runs/) in Postman.
+> If `segregateEnvironments` is enabled, you will have to use `runButtonIndex` in all pm() methods to reference each button according to its position in your page [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+Because `segregateEnvironments` is disabled by default, `runButtonIndex` is optional by default.

 ## Contents